Ce11an/spacy-cleaner/README.md

 * Remove/replace URLs.
 * Perform lemmatisation.

-See our [docs](https://ce11an.github.io/spacy-cleaner/) for more information.
+See our [docs](https://ce11an.github.io/spacy-cleaner/) for more information

 ## Installation